ECC Challenge

 K: Can the student define these words? ☐

-U: Can the student explain relationships between words and obtaining a job/career? ☐
+U: Can the student explain the relationships between these words and accessing educational materials? ☐

-D: Can the student use these words in conversation or writing?
-Can the student teach or share with someone else? ☐
+D: Can the student use these words in conversation/writing or teach/share with someone? ☐

-K: Can the student tell you what these are? ☐
+K: Can the student tell you what these objects are or how they are used? ☐

-U: Can the student tell you how they relate to the employment process and careers? ☐
+U: Can the student tell you how they relate to or explain representations of an item? ☐

 Concepts/Activities: Use to teach words, objects and concepts